-(A) The Ohio department of job and family services (ODJFS) issues the SCPA for the purpose of meeting the expenses of the children services program, including costs for the care of a child who resides with a caretaker relative and other services a public children services agency (PCSA) considers necessary to protect children from abuse, neglect, or dependency.
+(A) The Ohio department of job and family services (ODJFS) issues the SCPA to meet expenses of the children services program, including costs for the care of a child who resides with a caretaker relative and other services a public children services agency (PCSA) considers necessary to protect children from abuse, neglect, or dependency.

 (B) This allocation consists of state funds including the funding formerly known as the "Fiesel" allocation.
-Funds received by the PCSA shall be deposited in the county's children services fund.
+The PCSA shall deposit this allocation in the county's children services fund.

-(C) ODJFS issues the SCPA to use for associated staff costs, goods or services performed for the state fiscal year (SFY), July first through June thirtieth.
+(C) ODJFS issues the SCPA for associated staff costs, goods or services performed for the state fiscal year (SFY), July first through June thirtieth.
 All expenditures incurred during the SFY must be liquidated no later than the end of the three-month liquidation period of July first through September thirtieth.
-The PCSA shall return funds that are not fully liquidated by September thirtieth to ODJFSduring the allocation's grant reconciliation period.
+The PCSA shall return funds that are not fully liquidated by September thirtieth to ODJFS during the allocation's grant reconciliation period.

-(D) ODJFS uses the following methodology to distribute available funds for this allocation in accordance with section 5101.14 of the Revised Code:
+(D) ODJFS uses the following methodology to distribute available funds :

 (F) The PCSA may charge allowable expenditures against this allocation as follows:

 (2) A PCSA may claim reimbursement of administrative costs and/or cover state or local match requirements through the social services random moment sample (SSRMS) reconciliation/certification of funds process; or,

 (3) A PCSA may also elect to transfer all or a portion of its SCPA to the county's family and children first council via transfer to a flexible funding pool, using codes established by ODJFS.